 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use IBRANCE for a condition for which it was not prescribed.
 Do not give IBRANCE to other people, even if they have the same symptoms you have.
 It may harm them.

-If you would like more information, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for more information about IBRANCE that is written for health professionals.

 Active ingredient: palbociclib

 Inactive ingredients: microcrystalline cellulose, lactose monohydrate, sodium starch glycolate, colloidal silicon dioxide, magnesium stearate, and hard gelatin capsule shells.

 The light orange, light orange/caramel and caramel opaque capsule shells contain: gelatin, red iron oxide, yellow iron oxide, and titanium dioxide.